backups-obsidian/backup-obsidian-2/100 study-notes/110 Kubernetes/Kubernetes - Components of k8s & their function.md

 4. A `kubelet` is an **agent that runs on each worker node in a cluster**.
 	1. It listens for instructions from the `kubeapi-server` or `api-server` and deploys and destroys containers on the node as required.

-5. `Controllers`/`controller-manager` are the **brain behind orchestration they are responsible for noticing and responding when nodes go down**.
+5. `Controllers`/`controller-manager` is the **brain behind orchestration they are responsible for noticing and responding when pods go down**.  ^9d5e63
-	1. Controllers makes decisions to bring up new containers in such situations.
+	- It *consists of several controllers* like the deployment controller, replicas set controller etc.
-	2. Keeps track of what is happening in the cluster.
+	- In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.

-6. **Container runtime** is the underlying software used to run containers.
+7. **Container runtime** is the underlying software used to run containers.
 	1. Some container runtimes are containerd, docker, rocket, etc.

-7. Suppose you have a database server running on a pod on one of the worker nodes and the application server running on a pod in some other worker node.
+8. Suppose you have a database server running on a pod on one of the worker nodes and the application server running on a pod in some other worker node.
 	1. **Communication between worker nodes is facilitated using** `kube-proxy`.

 > [!note]- We can have multiple pods on a single worker node.